hypersign-protocol/docs/hypersign-identity-network/developers/hid-node.md

 `x/ssi/keeper`: Interaction with the state of blockchain

 `x/ssi/genesis.go`: - Initialising and Exporting of genesis variables of `x/ssi` module, such as `chain_namespace`. - For public mainnet chain, `chain_namespace` should be empty.
 In case of testnet, the name of the testnet should be assigned.
-If you are running a private network, you can specify your own chain namepsace.
+If you are running a private network, you can specify your own chain namespace.

 `x/ssi/modules.go`: Defines the interface for `ssi` module

 ### Keeper

 Keepers provides an abstraction to interact with the state of the blockchain.
 The store is a data structure which persists the state.
 The `Get` and `Set` methods of the store are handled by the Keeper.
 There are Keeper functions defined for each of the RPCs.
-Transaction-based RPCs share a similar workflow, while Query-based share different workflow similarity among themeselves.
+Transaction-based RPCs share a similar workflow, while Query-based share different workflow similarity among themselves.

 **Transaction Based Keepers**